sshhane/apple-watch-game/README.md

 This game was developed for our fourth year Gesture-based UI project.

-## Contents
+## Repository Contents
-- Documentation
-  - Purpose
-  - Hardware
-  - Architecture
-  - Conclusions
-- Links
+- Swift App: XCode workspace
+- Demo Video: Short demonstration of the app working.
+- Documentation: Pdf outlining architecture, implementations and conclusions.
+- Media: Directory containing images used.

 #### Game Screens
 Below are screenshots of the app running on the iPhone and the companion app running on the Apple Watch